-The 'Hinemoa' brandname was introduced in around 1934 and lasted until around 1935.
+The 'Hinemoa' radio brand was introduced in NZ in around 1934 and lasted until around 1935.

 Hinemoa's manufacturer is currently unknown, as is the distributor.
 Currently there are 2 documented models.